Directory

 - Mail Stop Humanities Academic Services

-- Courses LIT 80Q: Jane the Virgin; LIT 124B: Contemporary Latin American Short Story; LIT 160F: Mapping Fictions: Geocritical Approaches to Cultural Studies; LIT 167I: The Environmental Humanities: Latin American Perspectives; LIT 188R: Las humanidades ambientales: perspectivas latinoamericanas; LIT 189B: El siglo XIX en América Latinas: cultura, política y sociedad; LIT 189I: Literatura e indigeneidad; LIT 288Z/231A: 20th- and 21st-century Latin American Commodity Narratives; LIT 288Y: Indigeneidad contemporánea en América Latina; LIT 251/288Y: The Environmental Humanities: Latin American Perspectives
+- Courses LIT 124B: Contemporary Latin American Short Story; LIT 160F: Mapping Fictions: Geocritical Approaches to Cultural Studies; LIT 167I: The Environmental Humanities: Latin American Perspectives; LIT 188R: Las humanidades ambientales: perspectivas latinoamericanas; LIT 189B: El siglo XIX en América Latinas: cultura, política y sociedad; LIT 189I: Literatura e indigeneidad; LIT 288Z/231A: 20th- and 21st-century Latin American Commodity Narratives; LIT 288Y: Indigeneidad contemporánea en América Latina; LIT 251/288Y: The Environmental Humanities: Latin American Perspectives; LIT 251/288Y: Hydrohumanities: Latin American Perspectives

 Summary of Expertise

-20th- & 21st-century Latin American and Latinx literatures and cultures, Indigenous studies, Amazonia, Environmental humanities, Spatial Humanities, Sound Studies, Comics, Archival Preservation
+20th- & 21st-century Latin American literatures and cultures, Amazonia, Andes, Environmental Humanities, Liquid Humanities, Spatial Humanities, Sound Studies, Indigenous Studies, Archival Preservation & Digital Research Infrastructure

 For prospective graduate students: The UCSC Literature Department is unique in that it brings together faculty members who at most other US institutions would work in different departments.
 What this means for our graduate program is that students can design bold and imaginative projects that build on diverse areas of expertise.
 We are particularly strong in Latin American literary and cultural studies, with faculty members Juan Poblete, Zac Zimmer, and myself; as well as hemispheric Americanists such as Kirsten Silva-Gruesz and Susan Gillman; and a close relationship to the Department of Latin American and Latino Studies.
 I am currently accepting students working in contemporary Latin American literature and cultures, especially those interested in the Environmental Humanities and Sound Studies.